- Release Control

 the final deployment stage; to validate that a release train may exit a stage

-based on stage gate exit criteria; to confirm that pre-defined milestones for
+based on stage gate exit criteria; and to confirm that pre-defined milestones

-release trains have been reached by a certain date; and to deploy into
+for release trains have been reached by a certain date.

 - Deployment Paths

-- Deployment paths are sequences of environments through which
+- Sequences of environments through which release packages progress

 - Deployment Tasks

-- Deployment tasks include the details of what is to be deployed,
+- Include the details of what is to be deployed, what order they

 - Deployment Units